otrack/iot-hands-on/zk/README.md

 ZooKeeper allows us to implement such an abstraction by exploiting the mechanisms of [watch](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_zkDataMode_watches) and [sequential znode](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#Sequence+Nodes+--+Unique+Naming).
 A recipe in pseudo-code using these building blocks is available [online](http://zookeeper.apache.org/doc/trunk/recipes.html#sc_leaderElection).

 **[TASK]** Using the Kazoo library to issue CRUD operations and set watchers, complete the leader election class in *election.py*.
+Hint: processes should  compete on some ephemeral and sequential znode.

 **[TASK]** Run several instances of *election.py*: at the end of the execution, only one leader is supposed to be elected.
-Hint: they should  compete on the */master* znode.

 **[TASK]** Send SIGTERM to some of the running *election.py* instances.
 Ensure your code is correct, i.e., *(i)* at most one leader is elected, and *(ii)* eventually, a running process is elected.
 Hint: check an example on signal handling in Python [here](https://docs.python.org/2/library/signal.html#example).